salmaloukili/Game/README.md

 # APT Game Project
-APT is a dynamic, interactive game developed using C++ and the Qt framework.
+A dynamic, interactive game developed using C++ and the Qt framework.
 The game combines strategic movement, attack mechanisms, and various behavior models to create a unique gaming experience.

 ## Full Documentation - https://nicogutz.github.io